A smart person learns from his mistakes. A wise one learns from others’ mistakes.

 Before applying these rules, check this:

-• change eth0 to whatever front-end network interface is used for communicating with a real world
+to whatever front-end network interface is used for communicating with a real world- you can a list of your network interfaces via

-• change wg0 to the WireGuard interface name you use to connect to your host server
+to the WireGuard interface name you use to connect to your host server - change IPs if you’ve edited WireGuard configuration

 If you’ve lost connection to your server, restart it via your hoster’s admin panel.